Film’s New Generation of Experimentalists

-In a recent article I wrote for Craftsmanship Quarterly, “Real Film Strikes Back”, I tell the story of analog film’s surprising comeback in a motion picture industry that has become almost entirely digitized.
+In a recent article I wrote for Craftsmanship Magazine, “Real Film Strikes Back”, I tell the story of analog film’s surprising comeback in a motion picture industry that has become almost entirely digitized.
 Yet unbeknownst to most of us, there is another world of film artists working outside of Hollywood who are using celluloid as a medium for visual craftsmanship in completely different ways.

 A prime example is Robert Schaller of Colorado’s Handmade Film Institute.
 A leading light in the DIY film movement, Schaller believes that commercial forces robbed film of its infancy.
 “Film was immediately sucked up into existing media and pressed into the service of other arts and industries,” Schaller says.
 “But with its collapse as a commercial medium, it’s now free to explore all the things it can be.
 We have the opportunity, as filmmakers, to create a new history for it, and in a sense, to start over.”

 When Schaller says “start over,” he’s not kidding.
 On his annual Summer Wilderness Film Expedition, he leads a trek of film-curious adventurers up an Edenic Colorado mountainside to recreate film’s genesis.
 Using mostly organic materials — coffee-based developing solutions, distilled water from mountain streams — his students make homemade, hands-on film stock.